-As lithium battery regulations become more complex, the supply chain will need more information about the batteries they handle in order to maintain compliance.
+As lithium battery regulations become more complex, the supply chain will need more information about the batteries and cells they handle in order to maintain compliance.

 - Complying with the requirement with respect to when equipment contains cells or batteries from other manufacturers.

-- Difficulty validating or obtaining a TS from some cell or battery manufacturers.
+- Difficulty validating or obtaining a test summary from some cell or battery manufacturers.

 As lithium battery regulations become more complex, shippers in the supply chain need more information about the batteries they transport in order to maintain compliance.
-CHEMTREC has developed a lithium battery test summary document management system to assist with regulatory compliance.
+CHEMTREC has developed a lithium battery test summary document management system, CRITERION™, to assist with regulatory compliance.

-- CHEMTREC will provide a secure log-in to your own company library that will allow you to create, upload, or download test summary documents relevant to your company.
+- CHEMTREC will provide a secure log-in to your dedicated company library that will allow you to create, upload, or download test summary documents relevant to your company.

 - Customers may request CHEMTREC to source test summary documents that are not entered into the system.

-- CHEMTREC can respond to test summary requests as a third party provider minimizing corporate resource burdens.
+- CHEMTREC can respond to test summary requests as a 3rd party provider minimizing corporate resource burdens.

-- CHEMTREC can provide external links and can be provided to subscribers and added to a company intranet or public website.
+- CHEMTREC can provide an external link that can be provided to subscribers and added to a company intranet or public website.